Best time to visit Malaysia

 Borneo of Malaysia

 Borneo is a giant island that is shared by Malaysia, Indonesia and Brunei.
-As the World’s third-largest island, Borneo is home to beautiful beaches, biodiverse rainforest and wildlife including orangutans and clouded leopards.
+As the World’s third-largest island, Borneo is home to beautiful beaches, biodiverse rainforests, and wildlife including orangutans and clouded leopards.

 The Malaysian part of Borneo includes 2 parts: Sarawak (South) and Sabah (North).
 They are charming and special in different ways.
 Every summer, the Rainforest World Music Festival is held in Sarawak attracting thousands of people from all over the World.